 Dr. Delaram Safarpour is a movement disorders neurologist with special interest in Parkinson’s disease, essential tremor and other movement disorders.
-She is a member of OHSU’s Parkinson Center and Movement Disorders Program and serves as co-director of OHSU’s deep brain stimulation program.
+She is a member of OHSU’s Parkinson Center and Movement Disorders Program and serves as medical director of OHSU’s deep brain stimulation program.
 She is also a member of the International Parkinson and Movement Disorder Society (MDS) and the Parkinson Study Group (PSG).

 Dr. Safarpour runs a busy clinic at OHSU and is involved in several multicenter clinical trials.
 Her research on the role of gastrointestinal dysfunction in individuals with Parkinson’s disease in whom there is a lack of a typical response to levodopa recently was awarded funding through the PSG.

 In 2019 Dr. Safarpour was recognized for her teaching of medical students with an Excellence in Teaching Award from the OHSU School of Medicine.
 She was also recognized by her peers as a “Top Doctor” in Portland Monthly magazine.
 She has authored many papers in peer reviewed journals, co-authored several book chapters on movement disorders, and has lectured on Parkinson’s disease around the country.
 Locally, she has been very active in giving talks on Parkinson’s disease and essential tremor to support groups, including outreach programs in rural Oregon.

 Dr. Safarpour’s primary focus is on improving the quality of life of her patients.
 “I feel a sense of achievement when I see them happier, more independent, and able to do what they thought was never going to be possible for them to do”, she says; “I find it very rewarding when I see them smile after I finish their DBS programming.”